Interested in becoming an OSARCC volunteer?

 We are looking for proactive women able to assist with OSARCC-organised events, as well as plan and run their own events in conjunction with the staff team.
 Fundraising volunteers must also be able to attend our fundraising sub group which meets every other month on a Wednesday evening.
 Opportunities to undertake other forms of volunteering will also be advertised to fundraising volunteers when these become available.
 Hours are flexible and the role can be tailored to fit around your other commitments.

 We sometimes have space for volunteers who wish to support our administrative work, either with ongoing tasks or discrete projects.

-Trustees oversee the work of OSARCC and help ensure our statutory obligations are met, as well as looking at our strategic growth.
-If you are interested in becoming a trustee for OSARCC, please get in touch.
+Trustees oversee OSARCC's work and help ensure we meet our statutory obligations, as well as continue with our strategic growth.